 Bamboo Tea Accessory Vase

 12 in stock

-Now the common utensils used are concentrated into 4-5 pieces which are held inside a vase.
+Tea utensils are used for convenient and clean tea service accompanied by beauty and grace.
+Though there used to be a great variety of different tea tools in the traditional set, now the common utensils used are concentrated into 4-5 pieces which are held inside a vase.
 This helps you perform a clean tea service, where your hands don’t touch the tea or tea ware.
 Utensils can be made from many different materials, but the most common are wood and bamboo.
 These utensils and vase are crafted from bamboo, which grows abundantly all over China.

 The common five pieces tools are as follows:

-- “Cha Chi” Chinese tea spoon with a long shape scoop, convenient for picking up long loose leaf teas.
+- Cha chi, a Chinese tea spoon with a long shape scoop, convenient for picking up long loose leaf teas.

-- “Cha jia” Tweezers used for washing cups and removing leaves from the pot without having to use touch them with your fingers.
+- Cha jia, tweezers used for washing cups and removing leaves from the pot without having to use touch them with your fingers.

-- “Cha Xiao” One long stick with a flat end to help you pour dry tea leaves from a display plate into a cup or pot.
+- Cha xiao, a long stick with a flat end to help you pour dry tea leaves from a display plate into a cup or pot.

-- “Cha Lou Dou” Tea funnel to place on top of the opening of pots so the leaves won’t spill when you pour them in.
+- Cha lou dou, a tea funnel to place on top of the opening of pots so the leaves won’t spill when you pour them in.
 These are especially used for yixing clay pots.

-- “Cha Zhen” A stick with a pointed end to help clean the spout when tea leaves get stuck.
+- Cha zhen, a stick with a pointed end to help clean the spout when tea leaves get stuck.